Brigsteer

 Brigsteer is a village in Cumbria, England.

 On 1 August 2016 it was included in the Lake District National Park.

 Politics

-In 1974, under the Local Government Act 1972, Brigsteer became part of the South Lakeland district, the administrative centre of which is Kendal.
+In 1974, under the Local Government Act 1972, Brigsteer became part of the South Lakeland district.
+South Lakeland was abolished in 2023 and it is now part of the Westmorland and Furness unitary authority area.

 Brigsteer is part of the Westmorland and Lonsdale parliamentary constituency for which Tim Farron is the current Member of Parliament, representing the Liberal Democrats.